manaranjanfav/Manaranjan_redis_project/README.md

 Data structures are stored on the computer disk.
 So the Redis is Non-volatile.

-Inside the src directory two c++ programm is present.
+Inside the Manaranjan_redis_project directory two c++ programm is present.
 One is server.cpp and another is client.cpp.
 Also a "database.txt" and a "setbase.txt" file is present which stores all the data and set respectively inserted by client or server.

 Running Redis
 --------------
 To run redis just type:

     ```
-     % cd src

      % ./server PORT(you have to pass the port number as arguments).